 Dental Abscess Overview

-- Bacteria from dental caries (a tooth cavity) can extend into the gums, the cheek, the throat, beneath the tongue, or even into the jaw or facial bones.
+- In an abscess, bacteria from the tooth can extend into the gums, the cheek, the throat, beneath the tongue, or even into the jaw or facial bones.
 A dental abscess can become very painful when tissues become inflamed or due to the pressure within the abscess.
 A gum or gingival abscess is the result of infection or trauma to the surface of the gum tissue.
-Periodontal abscesses are the result of an infection that has moved deeper into gum areas, and a periapical abscess refers to a tooth with an infection of the pulp.
+Periodontal abscesses are the result of an infection that has moved deeper into gum areas (on the outside surfaces of a tooth), and a periapical abscess refers to a tooth with an infection of the dental pulp (starting inside a tooth).

-- Pus collects at the site of the infection.
-The condition will become progressively more painful until the abscess either ruptures and drains on its own or is drained surgically.
+- Pus often collects at the site of the infection as the immune system tries to fight the infection from spreading.
+Pain may not always be present.
+The condition will often become progressively more painful until the abscess either ruptures and drains on its own or is drained surgically.

-- Rarely, the infection can progress to the point at which swelling threatens to block the airway, causing difficulty breathing.
-Dental abscesses can also make you generally ill, with nausea, vomiting, fevers, chills, and sweats.
+- In extreme cases, a dental abscess can result in death if it spreads to the brain, causes septicemia (infection of the bloodstream), or if swelling obstructs the airway and compromises breathing.
+Dental abscesses can also make one generally ill, with nausea, vomiting, fevers, chills, and sweats.

 Dental Abscess Causes

-The cause of these infections is direct growth of the bacteria from an existing tooth cavity into the soft tissues and bones of the face and neck.
+The cause of these infections is a direct growth of bacteria from within the pulp spaces of a tooth (endodontic) or on the deep root surfaces of a tooth (periodontal) into the supporting soft tissues and bones of the face and neck.

 Must Read Articles Related to Dental Abscess